Debugging State Machines During Execution

 the Behavior Execution Engine:

-- Use the UI Plugin available inside STK.
-When inside STK, ensure that the buttons for the plugin are showing after installing.
+- Use the UI Plugin available inside the STK application.
+When inside, ensure that the buttons for the plugin are showing after installation.
 For more detailed instructions, see Install STK Plugin.
 If you can't find the button, you can always launch the UI for the SysML client through the Utilities menu.
-Note that if you load a new scenario, you may need to reinitialize the SysML Client UI inside the new scenario.
+If you load a new scenario, you may need to reinitialize the SysML Client UI inside the new scenario.

 - Launch the client separately.
-If you can't find the desktop shortcut or the "SysML Client Application" in your start menu, see detailed instructions for proper installation here: Installing Behavior Execution Engine.
-Whether you run from inside or outside STK, the connections between the SysML process and STK will not change.
+If you can't find the desktop shortcut or the "SysML Client Application" in your start menu, see detailed instructions for proper installation in Installing Behavior Execution Engine.
+Whether you run from inside or outside the STK application, the connections between the SysML process and the STK application will not change.

 - Start a session to host Behavior Execution Engine by hitting Continue on the initial panel.